claude-chat-code

 ↓

-claude-chat-code automatically detects the zip, builds, and launches the application.
+claude-chat-code automatically detects the zip, builds, and launches the app

 ↓

-If there's an error, paste the build result into Claude chat; if the app launches successfully, verify the UX and instruct for specification additions or improvements.
+If there's an error, paste build results into Claude chat; if the app launches successfully, test the UX and instruct for feature additions or improvements

 ↓